-Consider position, people and pre-sale to open a fitness club with momentum and subsequently, cashflow and profit, says Neil Randall of Anytime Fitness UK
+Consider position, people and pre-sale to open a fitness club with momentum and subsequently, cashflow and profit, says Neil Randall, CEO of Anytime Fitness UK

-“We strongly believe that a successful club is built on strong foundations and this begins during the planning stages, well in advance of a club opening,” says Neil Randall, Director of Sales and Marketing at Anytime Fitness UK.
+“We strongly believe that a successful club is built on strong foundations and this begins during the planning stages, well in advance of a club opening,” says Neil Randall, CEO of Anytime Fitness UK.

 Maybe that’s why Anytime Fitness has grown to have over 4,500 clubs globally and is a powerful brand name in the fitness franchise game.

 Although getting into the industry presents its fair share of challenges, it is growing at a significant rate and continues to do so even through economic downturns.